go-spatial/proj/CONTRIBUTING.md

 Once you have filed an issue, we will discuss it in the issue.
 If we need more information or you have further questions about that issue, this is the place to ask.
 This is the place where we will discuss the design of the fix or feature.
 Any pull request that adds a feature or fixes an issue should reference the issue number.

-If you have changes to for the Tegola.io website — documentation on the website, tutorials, translation or anything else — the process is similar but on a different [repository](https://github.com/go-spatial/tegola-docs) (https://github.com/go-spatial/tegola-docs).

 Don’t be afraid to reach out if you have any questions.
-You can reach us on the gophers Slack on the channel #tegola or #go-spatial.
+You can reach us on the gophers Slack on the channel #proj or #go-spatial.
 You can get an invite into the gophers Slack via (https://invite.slack.golangbridge.org/)

 ## Making a Contribution to the code base.

-For the Tegola project our master branch is always the most recent stable version of the code base.
+For the Proj project our master branch is always the most recent stable version of the code base.
 The current release candidate will be in a branch name for the next version of the software.
 For example if the current release is v0.6.1 the next release will be v0.7.0, the release candidate branch will be called “v0.7.0”.
 Please, base all of your pull requests on the release candidate branch.

 ### Discuss your design